nsmathew/settimezone/README.md

 Installation
 ------------
 Download the latest release archive and extract PKGBUILD and settimezone.install.
+Alternatively download the tarball from the AUR link below.
-This will generate a package file which can be installed using 'sudo pacman -U package'
+Then Run 'makepkg'.
+This will generate a package file which can be installed using 'sudo pacman -U package'.

 AUR Link
 --------